NilsD84/Web-Scrapping-and-NLP-product-matching/README.md

 ## Part 4: Product Reference Matching (Kaggle Competition)

 Use any SOTA algorithms to match each offer to its corresponding official reference.
-You can either find the data in folder `Data_2025` or download it from https://www.kaggle.com/competitions/entity-matching/overview.
+You can either find the data in folder `Data_2025`.
 Submit your folder containing all the code and data in a ZIP format by email.
-Submit your final matching file to the Kaggle Competition Page for evaluation.